Key takeaways

 Your modified adjusted gross income and tax filing status determine the annual amount you can invest in a Roth IRA.

-Income limits increase for the 2024 tax year.
-Individual tax filers earning up to $146,00 can contribute the maximum amount; those who earn between $146,000 and $161,000 can contribute a prorated phased-in amount.
+For the 2024 tax year, individual tax filers earning up to $146,00 can contribute the maximum amount; those who earn between $146,000 and $161,000 can contribute a prorated phased-in amount.
 Married couples filing jointly can earn up to $230,000 to contribute the maximum amount, and between $230,000 and $240,000 to contribute a phased-in amount.

 Is it a good idea to convert an IRA to a Roth IRA?